Stericycle (NASDAQ:SRCL) Issues FY 2022 Earnings Guidance

-Stericycle (NASDAQ:SRCL – Get Rating) issued an update on its FY 2022 earnings guidance on Friday morning.
-The company provided earnings per share (EPS) guidance of $2.000-$2.300 for the period, compared to the Thomson Reuters consensus estimate of $2.320.
+Stericycle (NASDAQ:SRCL – Get Rating) updated its FY 2022 earnings guidance on Friday.
+The company provided EPS guidance of $2.000-$2.300 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.320.
 The company issued revenue guidance of -.

-Several brokerages have issued reports on SRCL.
-Zacks Investment Research cut shares of Stericycle from a hold rating to a sell rating and set a $62.00 price target for the company. in a research report on Tuesday, March 1st.
-StockNews.com downgraded Stericycle from a buy rating to a hold rating in a report on Saturday.
-Finally, Robert W. Baird cut their target price on Stericycle from $77.00 to $72.00 and set an outperform rating on the stock in a report on Friday, February 25th.
-One analyst has rated the stock with a sell rating, three have assigned a hold rating and one has assigned a buy rating to the stock.
-According to data from MarketBeat, the company presently has a consensus rating of Hold and an average target price of $67.00.
+SRCL has been the subject of several recent research reports.
+Robert W. Baird reduced their price target on Stericycle from $77.00 to $72.00 and set an outperform rating for the company in a research report on Friday, February 25th.
+Zacks Investment Research lowered shares of Stericycle from a hold rating to a sell rating and set a $62.00 price target for the company. in a research report on Tuesday, March 1st.
+Finally, StockNews.com lowered shares of Stericycle from a buy rating to a hold rating in a research report on Saturday.
+One research analyst has rated the stock with a sell rating, three have given a hold rating and one has issued a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock presently has a consensus rating of Hold and an average price target of $67.00.

-A number of institutional investors and hedge funds have recently modified their holdings of the business.
-LPL Financial LLC boosted its holdings in shares of Stericycle by 18.0% during the 3rd quarter.
-LPL Financial LLC now owns 10,546 shares of the business services provider’s stock worth $718,000 after buying an additional 1,607 shares in the last quarter.
-Metropolitan Life Insurance Co NY boosted its stake in Stericycle by 9.9% during the fourth quarter.
-Metropolitan Life Insurance Co NY now owns 16,427 shares of the business services provider’s stock worth $980,000 after acquiring an additional 1,483 shares in the last quarter.
-Thrivent Financial for Lutherans boosted its stake in Stericycle by 0.9% during the fourth quarter.
-Thrivent Financial for Lutherans now owns 24,222 shares of the business services provider’s stock worth $1,445,000 after acquiring an additional 213 shares in the last quarter.
-Legal & General Group Plc grew its holdings in Stericycle by 0.8% in the fourth quarter.
-Legal & General Group Plc now owns 157,473 shares of the business services provider’s stock worth $9,392,000 after purchasing an additional 1,289 shares during the period.
-Finally, Goldman Sachs Group Inc. increased its stake in Stericycle by 1.7% in the fourth quarter.
-Goldman Sachs Group Inc. now owns 300,834 shares of the business services provider’s stock valued at $17,942,000 after purchasing an additional 4,918 shares in the last quarter.
+Several hedge funds have recently bought and sold shares of the business.
+LPL Financial LLC increased its holdings in shares of Stericycle by 18.0% in the third quarter.
+LPL Financial LLC now owns 10,546 shares of the business services provider’s stock worth $718,000 after buying an additional 1,607 shares during the period.
+Metropolitan Life Insurance Co NY boosted its stake in shares of Stericycle by 9.9% during the fourth quarter.
+Metropolitan Life Insurance Co NY now owns 16,427 shares of the business services provider’s stock valued at $980,000 after purchasing an additional 1,483 shares during the period.
+Thrivent Financial for Lutherans boosted its stake in shares of Stericycle by 0.9% during the fourth quarter.
+Thrivent Financial for Lutherans now owns 24,222 shares of the business services provider’s stock valued at $1,445,000 after purchasing an additional 213 shares during the period.
+Legal & General Group Plc boosted its stake in shares of Stericycle by 0.8% during the fourth quarter.
+Legal & General Group Plc now owns 157,473 shares of the business services provider’s stock valued at $9,392,000 after purchasing an additional 1,289 shares during the period.
+Finally, Goldman Sachs Group Inc. boosted its stake in shares of Stericycle by 1.7% during the fourth quarter.
+Goldman Sachs Group Inc. now owns 300,834 shares of the business services provider’s stock valued at $17,942,000 after purchasing an additional 4,918 shares during the period.
 97.67% of the stock is currently owned by hedge funds and other institutional investors.

 Stericycle Company Profile (Get Rating)